 The only clue they may have to their problem is chronic and unexplained tiredness, even after what they perceive to be a good night's sleep.
 Yet, for their bed partners, the signs are usually loud and clear.
 One of the most obvious symptoms of sleep apnea is extremely loud snoring.
 This cacophony is usually accompanied by choking, gasping, or snorting sounds.

 Apart from the misery of always feeling exhausted and living under the shadow of sleep deprivation, the serious implications of sleep apnea include an increased risk of high blood pressure, stroke, congestive heart failure, even sudden cardiac arrest.

 There are also two types of sleep apnea that are seen in children.
 The causes behind them can range from an immature respiratory system to enlarged tonsils or adenoids.
 Any signs of this condition in children needs urgent medical evaluation.
-Learn more about pediatric sleep apnea by clicking here.
+Click to learn more about pediatric sleep apnea.